-The Voices of Southern Hospitality project is a student-driven and community-centered oral history project that documents the diverse opinions, experiences, and life stories of people who live and work in the Carolina Lowcountry.
+The Voices of Southern Hospitality project is a community-centered oral history collection that documents the diverse stories and experiences of people who live in the Carolina Lowcountry.

-The project is also designed to be an integrative and high-impact learning experience for students, providing opportunities to learn oral history research methods, both theoretical and applied.
-It brings together formal studies with experiential learning to create student-teacher-community dialogues.
+The project is also designed to be an integrative learning experience for College of Charleston students, providing opportunities to learn oral history research methods, both theoretical and applied.
+Our goal is to bring together formal studies with experiential learning to create student-community dialogues about Charleston’s past, present, and changing future.

 Mary Scott Gilbert